CONSTRUCTION LITIGATION AND ARBITRATION

 Construction Employment Law

-Trent Cotney, P.A.
+Cotney Construction Law.
 Construction Law Group handles all aspects of employment law as it relates to the construction industry.
 This includes the defense of employers in wage and hour, ADA, Whistleblower and OSHA retaliation claims, discrimination and EEOC complaints as well as the prosecution of non-compete and trade secret violations.

 - Obtaining approval for foreign personnel to work in the U.S. and for U.S. personnel to travel and work abroad with services that include acquiring temporary business visas, NAFTA visas, non-immigrant visas for intra-company transfers, temporary skilled worker visas, treaty trader and investor visas, and providing permanent residency and naturalization services;